maurya-anand/nf-varcall/README.md

 - `--sample_sheet`: Path to the sample sheet TSV file.
 Example: `sample_sheet.tsv`
 - `--reference`: Path to the reference genome FASTA file.
 Example: `data/ref/Homo_sapiens.GRCh38.fa`
 - `--outdir`: Directory where outputs will be saved.
 Default: `results_nf-varcall`
+- `--vep_cache_dir`: The cache directory for VEP tool for annotation.
+- `--vep_fork`: Parallel threads to be used by VEP tool.

 ### Sample Sheet Format